 We cover some ground in our Croatia Itinerary, so you will want comfortable shoes.
 Some of the Old Town streets are uneven or slick.

-Pro Tip: Read our detailed breakdown for the Best Travel Shoes for any trip!
+Pro Tip: Read our detailed breakdown on the Best Travel Shoes for any trip!

 Travel Camera

 Croatia is stunningly beautiful – capture these lovely landscapes with a real camera.
 We use a Canon Rebel with a 18-135mm lens.
-This DSLR takes excellent photos – and is a fantastic budget camera for beginners, as the kit comes with tons of accessories!
+This DSLR takes excellent photos and is a fantastic budget camera, as the kit comes with tons of accessories!

 Appropriate Weather Gear